Crypto Village Accelerator Price Tops $0.0000 (CVA)

-Crypto Village Accelerator (CURRENCY:CVA) traded 24.4% lower against the dollar during the 24 hour period ending at 12:00 PM ET on June 26th.
-One Crypto Village Accelerator coin can currently be purchased for $0.0000 or 0.00000000 BTC on exchanges.
-Crypto Village Accelerator has a total market cap of $2.42 and $78,637.00 worth of Crypto Village Accelerator was traded on exchanges in the last day.
-During the last seven days, Crypto Village Accelerator has traded down 52.5% against the dollar.
+Crypto Village Accelerator (CURRENCY:CVA) traded 1.2% higher against the U.S. dollar during the 1 day period ending at 23:00 PM ET on June 27th.
+Crypto Village Accelerator has a market cap of $1.63 and $81,872.00 worth of Crypto Village Accelerator was traded on exchanges in the last day.
+One Crypto Village Accelerator coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Crypto Village Accelerator has traded down 63.2% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.